QR Code Tips for Handmade Craft Sellers

 At handmade markets and craft fairs, QR codes at your booth serve multiple purposes:

 Handing out shop cards with a QR code and "Follow Instagram for next event updates" is effective.
+One maker reported that distributing QR code shop cards tripled online orders within one week after the market.

 Connecting with Online Sales